SanielX/Serenity-Update-Manager/Readme.md

 * OnPreUpdate - Called after FixedUpdate but before Update each frame.
 * OnManagedStart - Called before EarlyUpdate first time CLRManager picks up CLRScript.

 To configure which functions are called you don't need to do anything.
 Currently, system checks which Update functions you implement using Reflection.
-Which may __seem__ like a slow operation, but after testing 700 objects I didn't find any big problem with this approach.
-In future I plan to generate Setup functions using Source Generators.
+If you don't override Setup method, it caches results into scriptable object, which is then used to build runtime dictionaries for per-type lookup.

 ### Advanced Setup
 If you want to configure calls yourself, you may just override `Setup` function like this: